Visible Greenness Exposure

 14 | Clouds/Ice | Very bright pixels, that are not high-reflectance features from built-up areas. |

-For demonstration purpose I will use all vegetation classes as one criteria (green vs. no-green).
+For demonstration purposes, we will treat all vegetation classes as green.

 # Load LandCover